scipr-lab/libff/README.md

 make install
 ```

-This will install libff.a into /install/path/lib; so your application should be linked using -L/install/path/lib -lff.
-It also installs the requisite headers into /install/path/include; so your application should be compiled using -I/install/path/include.
+This will install `libff.a` into `/install/path/lib`; so your application should be linked using `-L/install/path/lib -lff`.
+It also installs the requisite headers into `/install/path/include`; so your application should be compiled using `-I/install/path/include`.

 ## Testing